jethrocarr/puppet-hostname/README.md

 # Usage

-Set the desired domain name via Hiera, and it will be appended
+Set the desired domain name via Hiera, and it will be appended:

     hostname:domain: example.com

-You can also define an array of services to reload after the hostname change
+You can also define an array of services to reload after the hostname change:
-with:
+(just remember that the services must be defined in Puppet first)

     hostname:reloads:
       - rsyslog